pyconll/pyconll/docs/index.rst

       print(sentence.id)

 Those new to the project should visit the `Getting Started`__ page which goes through an end-to-end example using pyconll.
-Other useful pages include the load_, conll_, sentence_, and token_ pages which contain documentation for the base modules.
+For loading a file visit the load_ page.
+For API usage, confer with the conll_, sentence_, and token_ module pages which contain documentation for the base data types.
 Module documentation, guidance pages, and more are listed below in the table of contents.

 For more information, the github_ project page has examples, tests, and source code.